Skip to main content

 1 mentions Positive Neutral Negative

-The monetization feels somewhat aggressive and borderline like a cash grab, though players can still find some enjoyment despite this.
+The monetization feels somewhat like a cash grab, which may detract from the experience, though the game still offers some enjoyment despite this.

 • stability